 Please remember that this publication addresses Federal procurement requirements only.
 The use of State and local funds may have different requirements.
 FEMA requires that the Subrecipient (Applicant) follow the most restrictive process.
-You must also refer to your local Municipal Code and Procurement Policy.
+You must also refer to your existing Procurement Policy.